openconfig/grpctunnel/doc/grpctunnel_design.md

 required on one end of the tunnel in order to forward traffic, as they handle what is done with a stream on the opposing side of a new session request.

-### Client
+### Tunnel Client

 A new client will be created and started using the `NewClient`.
-When the client is started, it will attempt to connect to the tunnel server over the register client will wait until they receive a request for a new session.
-The server gRPC service.
-If it is successful, the client [registers](#target-registration) its target id and target type.
-If configured, the client will also [subscribe](#subscription) targets from the server.
-At this point, the server and section](#server) below will cover new session requests from the server perspective.
+When the tunnel client is started, it will attempt to connect to the tunnel server over the register tunnel client will wait until they receive a request for a new session.
+The tunnel server gRPC service.
+If it is successful, the tunnel client [registers](#target-registration) its target id and target type.
+If configured, the tunnel client will also [subscribe](#subscription) targets from the tunnel server.
+At this point, the tunnel server and section](#server) below will cover new session requests from the tunnel server perspective.

-When `NewSession` is called on the client, it will send a register request to the server.
-The server will check if it can handle the register request via the server register handler.
+When `NewSession` is called on the tunnel client, it will send a register request to the tunnel server.
+The tunnel server will check if it can handle the register request via the tunnel server register handler.
 This handler will return an error if it cannot handle the requested session.
-If it can handle it, the server will send a register session ack back to the client and the client will start a new tunnel stream, using the tunnel gRPC service.
-At this time, all register requests sent to the client should contain the accept message.
-The rationale is that the client will only receive requests from the server which are ready to have a new tunnel session created for them.
+If it can handle it, the tunnel server will send a register session ack back to the tunnel client and the tunnel client will start a new tunnel stream, using the tunnel gRPC service.
+At this time, all register requests sent to the tunnel client should contain the accept message.
+The rationale is that the tunnel client will only receive requests from the tunnel server which are ready to have a new tunnel session created for them.

-This stream is passed to the server handler function on the server, and returned to `NewSession` on the client side.
+This stream is passed to the tunnel server handler function on the tunnel server, and returned to `NewSession` on the tunnel client side.
 See the timing diagram below.

 ![Successful NewSession on Client](images/grpctunnel-client-newsession.png "Successful NewSession on Client")

-### Server
+### Tunnel Server

-A server will need to be created using `grpc.NewServer` and the exported `NewServer` method from this tunnel package.
-Once the server is listening, it will accept a connection from a client and exchange capabilities.
-The new server will then wait for new session requests.
+A tunnel server will need to be created using `grpc.NewServer` and the exported `NewServer` method from this tunnel package.
+Once the tunnel server is listening, it will accept a connection from a tunnel client.
+The new tunnel server will then wait for new session requests.

-When `NewSession` is called on the server, it will send a register request, with an ack to the tunnel client.
-The client will then check if it can handle the request, and if it can, it will create a new tunnel session to the server.
-The tunnel session is then forwarded to the client handler function on the client, and returned to the `NewSession` request on the server.
+When `NewSession` is called on the tunnel server, it will send a register request, with an ack to the tunnel client.
+The tunnel client will then check if it can handle the request, and if it can, it will create a new tunnel session to the tunnel server.
+The tunnel session is then forwarded to the tunnel client handler function on the tunnel client, and returned to the `NewSession` request on the tunnel server.

 ### Target Registration

 During registration, a client will send a `Target` message to register its target (ID and type).
-The server will check if the target is already registered.
+The tunnel server will check if the target is already registered.
 It will return an error message not accepted (e.g. target already exists) or return an accepted acknowledgement message otherwise.
 A target addition handler will be called.